MSTKELLY/Software-Engineering/README.md

 # Software-Engineering
-This repository will be used as my Private record of my work in CS350
+This repository will be used as my private record of my work in CS350